alemak96/afrikaans/README.md

-# afrikaans
+# Afrikaans

+## Introduction
-a cute attempt at a programming language
+A cute attempt at a programming language.